Four-Score/Confidential-Copilot/docs/Unencrypted_Ingestion/work.md

 (a) Confidential-Copilot\src\lib\websiteUtils.ts:
 websiteUtils.ts provides utilities for extracting and processing content from websites.
 It includes functions for validating URLs (`validateWebsiteUrl`), extracting content (`extractWebsiteContent`), cleaning HTML (`cleanHtmlContent`), chunking content (`chunkWebsiteContent`), and handling errors (`handleWebsiteError`).
 It also defines interfaces for website extraction results, metadata, and content chunks.

+2. API Proxy for CORS Bypass
+(a) Confidential-Copilot\src\app\api\proxy\website\route.ts:
+This server-side endpoint acts as a proxy for website content retrieval, solving CORS issues that occur when directly requesting external website content from client-side code.
+It receives a URL in the request body, fetches the website content server-side using axios (avoiding browser CORS restrictions), extracts basic metadata with cheerio, and returns both the HTML content and metadata to the client.
+Authentication via Supabase ensures only authorized users can use the proxy.

+(b) Confidential-Copilot\src\app\api\proxy\website\validate\route.ts:
+A validation endpoint that checks if a provided URL is accessible without triggering CORS issues.
+It performs a HEAD request to the target website to verify availability, returning validation status that client-side code can use before attempting full content extraction.
+Like the main proxy endpoint, it requires authentication to prevent abuse.

 # Update Processing Pipeline
 1. Modify Type Definitions